Colt Python

-The Colt Python is a double action handgun chambered for the .357 Magnum cartridge, built on Colt's large I-frame.
+The Colt Python is a double action/single action revolver chambered for the .357 Magnum cartridge.
+It was first introduced in 1955 by the Colt's Manufacturing Company.

 Pythons have a reputation for accuracy, smooth trigger pull, and a tight cylinder lock-up.
-They are similar in size and function to the Colt Trooper and Colt Lawman revolvers.
+Pythons, built on Colt's large I-frame, are similar in size and function to the Colt Trooper and Colt Lawman revolvers.